aviflax/presentations/data-driven-diagramming/first-edition/Data Driven Diagramming v1.ft.md

 Whereas my memory seems to be similar to a simplistic tree; the only way to get to a given node seems to be to walk the tree.

 The end-result is that I don’t know how to memorize anything intentionally.
 I see memorization as a kind of brute-force technique that is just incompatible with my wetware.
 Instead, the only way for me to retain anything usefully is to **really** learn it.
-To learn it as a system, as a network of connected information, a Web, etc. To **understand** it.
+To learn it as a system, as a network of connected information, a web, etc. To **understand** it.

 The thing is, though: to truly understand something takes time — often a lot of time.

-### slide
+### (interlude)

 [???]

 In a world that often equates memory with intelligence, I have developed habits and strategies to compensate for my inability to memorize — for example, I rely heavily on reference materials while writing programs.

-### slide
+### (interlude)

 [screenshot of Dash]